ALib C++ Library

 Information about such case formats is given in this Wikipedia article .

-If the name indicates a mix of snake_case, kebab-case or CamelCase formats (e.g. "System_Propery-ValueTable"), then snake_case supersedes both others and kebab-case supersedes CamelCase.
+If the name indicates a mix of snake_case, kebab-case or CamelCase formats (e.g., "System_Propery-ValueTable"), then snake_case supersedes both others and kebab-case supersedes CamelCase.

 The format detection is only performed when more than one minimum length is given.
-In this case, the number of "segments" (e.g. "camel humps") has to match the number of length values.
+In this case, the number of "segments" (e.g., "camel humps") has to match the number of length values.

 Character Case Sensitivity:

 If none of the special formats is detected, the tokens can optionally be abbreviated by just providing a minimum amount of starting characters as specified by the then single entry in minLengths.
-Otherwise, each segment of the token (e.g. "camel hump") can (again optionally) be shortened on its own.
+Otherwise, each segment of the token (e.g., "camel hump") can (again optionally) be shortened on its own.
 As an example, if for token "SystemProperty" the minimum lengths given are 3 and 4, the minimum abbreviation is "SysProp", while "SystProper" also matches.

 Limitation To Seven Segments:

 This class supports minimum length definitions for up to 7 "camel humps", respectively segments.
-Should a name contain even more segments, those can not be abbreviated.
+Should a name contain even more segments, those cannot be abbreviated.
 Providing more than 7 values for minimum segment lengths with the definition string results in a definition error (see below).

 Special Treatment For CamelCase: